Plan.

 Safety Breach Consequences

-• Initial breaches: counseling and chance to remedy knowledge gaps
+- Initial breaches: counselling and chance to remedy knowledge gaps

 Drivision Australia does not own or operate any vehicles.
 Every booking is fulfilled by affiliated operators or subcontractor drivers per our Service Level Agreement.
 All operators and drivers are responsible for maintaining roadworthy vehicles in accordance with relevant authority requirements.